 Having to abandon your CRM project midstream can be costly both in terms of time and financial resources.
-Another worst case scenario is completing your implementation, and then discovering that you do not get the gains you expected, or even worse, the new system disrupts operations rather than enhancing them, and the changes have to be rolled back.
+Another worst-case scenario is completing your implementation, and then discovering that you do not get the gains you expected, or even worse, the new system disrupts operations rather than enhancing them, and the changes have to be rolled back.

 Thinking about the risks and their implications if things go wrong can help you better prepare to mitigate those factors.
 What are the consequences of going over budget?
 What happens if you’re unable to complete the project in time?
 What if the new platform does not catch on with your staff as quickly as you expect?
 What if your staff are unwilling or unable to change to the new system and prefer the familiar?

 Consider the flip side as well.
 Will you be able to scale up should the system work too well and spur unprecedented growth?
-And on the subject of scaling, how easy will it be to add integrations and customisations down the road?
+And on the subject of scaling, how easy will it be to add integrations and customizations down the road?

 Invest time and resources into investigating these questions.
 Learn all there is to know about the Salesforce CRM and its capabilities.
 Set up a strategy for cleaning up your data before the process starts to ensure you stay on schedule.
-Plan for training, support, and post implementation maintenance.
+Plan for training, support, and post-implementation maintenance.

-Closely consult with your internal stakeholders to make sure everyone is on board, and make growth forecasts to make sure you don’t become a victim of your own success.
+Closely consult with your internal stakeholders to make sure everyone is on board, and make growth forecasts to make sure you don’t become a victim of your success.